cewing/training.python_web/source/presentations/session06.rst

 SOAP was invented in part to provide completely machine-readable interoperability.

-.. class:: incremental
+.. rst-class:: build

 Does that really work in real life?

-.. class:: incremental center
+.. rst-class:: build center

 Hardly ever